-The main reason they think so is that B2B buyers, just like individual consumers, are more likely to buy from a brand they recognize and identify with.
+They think so mainly because B2B buyers, just like individual consumers, are more likely to buy from a brand they recognize and identify with.

 But as we've stated in one of our related articles, brands do not need to be on TikTok just for the sake of it.

-B2B marketing's objective is to make other companies aware of your brand and the value your products add to their business.
+B2B marketing aims to make other companies aware of your brand and the value your products add to their Business.

-To do so, you'll need to evaluate your brand identity and consider your target audience first.
+To do so, you must evaluate your brand identity and consider your target audience first.
 This will help you shape your marketing goals and develop a strategy that distinguishes you from other competitors on the market.

 If you're still a TikTok newbie and would like to learn more about how to use the platform, we have answered all your questions here.